gemmie/tynka-blog/content/posts/post-1-cache.md

 #### So what exactly is a CDN?

 **Content Delivery Network (CDN)**  is a group of geographically distributed servers, which work together to provide fast delivery of Internet content.
-It does not host content, but helps to cache content oat the network edge, which improves website performance.
+It does not host content, but helps to cache content at the network edge, which improves website performance.

 CDN pulls static content files from the origin server into the distributed CDN networks.
 Some CDNs have features allowing for selective caching of dynamic content.

+Examples of CDN are CloudFront from AWS and Cloud CDN from Google.

 #### Why CDN is good?

 * Improves latency:
   * **reduces physical distance**,
-  * **hardware/software optimization** - SSD drives, load balancing
+  * **hardware/software optimization** - SSD drives, load balancing,
   * **reduced data transfer** - minification, file compression.
 * Improves reliability and redundancy:
-  * **load balancing**
+  * **load balancing**,
-  * **intelligent failover**
+  * **intelligent failover** - uninterrupted service even if some servers go offline, traffic is redistributed,
   * **anycast routing** - if an entire data server is having technical issues, anycast transfers the traffic to another available data center.
 * Protects data security:
   * CDN can keep a site secured with TLS/SSL.